INTRODUCTION

 2 Ibid., p.
 5.

 3 Tom Stegall is the former pastor of Word of Grace Bible Church in Milwaukee, Wisconsin.
 After being exposed as a false teacher (Eph.
 5:11), Stegall left the pastorate to become the new publications director and now associate pastor at Duluth Bible Church in Duluth, Minnesota.
-Stegall is the author of The Gospel Of The Christ (Milwaukee: Grace Gospel Press, 2009).
-For a detailed expose please read the article "The Strange Beliefs of Stegall's System".
+Stegall is the author of The Gospel of the Christ (Milwaukee: Grace Gospel Press, 2009).
+For a detailed expose see my blog post titled "The Strange Beliefs of Stegall's System".
+While Zane Hodges preaches a so-called "crossless gospel," Tom Stegall preaches a groundless gospel and says that, among other things, the burial of Christ isn't really part of the gospel.

 4 Tom Stegall, The Gospel of the Christ, p.
 83.